-Israeli forces kill eight Palestinians in Gaza, attack southern Lebanon
+Israeli forces kill nine Palestinians in Gaza, attack southern Lebanon

 - list 4 of 4Trauma and defiance: Life and death of 17-year-old killed fighting Israel

-In Gaza, a source at the Nasser Hospital told Al Jazeera Israeli forces killed at least four Palestinians in the southern city of Khan Younis.
+In Gaza, a source at the Nasser Hospital told Al Jazeera Israeli forces killed at least five Palestinians in the southern city of Khan Younis.

-The attack took place beyond the so-called “Yellow Line” where Israeli troops are stationed in Gaza, the source added.
+The attack took place beyond the so-called “yellow line”, where Israeli troops are stationed in Gaza, the source added.

 The other four Palestinians were killed when Israeli forces attacked a tent for displaced people in the al-Faluja area of northern Gaza, a source at al-Shifa Hospital said.